JADS-group-1/Data-Engineering-assignment-1/README.md

 - The CICD pipeline is defined in `pipeline/cloudbuild.yaml`.
 	- Will dockerize the web app and upload the image to the GCP container registry
 	- Will trigger the Vertex AI Pipeline.
+	- Afterwards, it will deploy the web-app Docker image to a Google Cloud Run instance

 ### Web app
 - Uses Flask